 Note: This term is sometimes used to refer to the person who performs the voiceover, as in “This voiceover does a great job, and I intend to hire her.”

 A person who performs voiceovers.
-Also written as voiceover talent or simply referred to as a voiceover.
+Also written as voice actor or simply referred to as a voiceover.

 An audio file format that offers superior quality in comparison to MP3.
 As this format results in large-sized files, it is not suitable for delivery by email.
 FTP or some other file delivery service is used instead.
 Compare to MP3.